ReaTeam/Doc/ReaScript GUIs Public LIbraries.md

-## ReaScript GUIs
+## ReaScript GUIs Public Libraries / Frameworks

 Here are avalaible framework and librairies for making GUI for REAPER scripts.
+Note: Python can use external Python GUI library via reapy, but this is out of scope if this list.

 ## Native